 |20||Zingiber officinale Zingiberaceae||Ginger||Root||Phenolic compounds, flavonoids|

-CONCLUSION: The review might be useful to supplement the information in regard to symptoms identification, diagnosis, treatment, prevalence, management and herbs used in the treatment of ulcers.
+CONCLUSION: The review might be useful to supplement the information regarding symptoms identification, diagnosis, treatment, prevalence, management, and herbs used in the treatment of ulcers.
 This article also motivates researchers and helps them during a screening of medicinal plants.